 Did You Know?

-When Frank Lorenzo says he made up the expression "I may disagree with what you say, but I'll defend with my life your right to say it," he's clearly paraphrasing Voltaire who said "I disapprove of what you say, but I will defend to the death your right to say it."
+When Curtis Rempley says he made up the expression "I may disagree with what you say, but I'll defend with my life your right to say it," he's clearly paraphrasing Voltaire who said "I disapprove of what you say, but I will defend to the death your right to say it."
 Wikiquote clarifies that this may be attributable to Evelyn Beatrice Hall summarizing Voltaire's beliefs on freedom of thought and expression.
 See more

 When Edith takes the pie shell out of the oven she has a red potholder in her left hand and a yellow one in her right. in the closeup shot of the pie shell the potholders are reversed.
 See more

 I don't want no creepos, weirdos or sexos in my house!